Bakken aan de Bar, by IJf Blokker

 Bakken aan de bar

-Back in the 1970s, Schippers' TV shows came with a notable merchandise of musical singles, books and... comics.
-In 1976 Schippers teamed up with Theo van den Boogaard to create a celebrity comic based on Sjef van Oekel.
-Harry Touw and IJf Blokker created a comic strip too: 'Bakken aan de Bar' (1978), which was published in De Nieuwe Revu.
-It was a gag-a-day comic where Touw wrote and Blokker provided the drawings.
-Contrary to the 'Sjef van Oekel' comic, 'Bakken aan de Bar' didn't star themselves.
+Back in the 1970s, the Wim T. Schippers TV shows came with a notable merchandise of musical singles, books and comics.
+In 1976, Schippers teamed up with Theo van den Boogaard to create a celebrity comic based on Sjef van Oekel.
+Harry Touw and IJf Blokker created a comic strip themselves: 'Bakken aan de Bar' (1978).
+Published in the men's magazine Nieuwe Revu magazine, it was a gag-a-day comic written by Touw and drawn by Blokker.
+Contrary to the 'Sjef van Oekel' comic, 'Bakken aan de Bar' didn't star its two creatosr themselves.
 It was a more generic comic strip about random characters and corny verbal jokes.
 The rudimentary drawings proved that Blokker drew more for the fun of it.
-In 1978 Strengholt Televideo BV in Naarden published a landscape-shape format book collection, followed in 1983-1984 by three pocket books by Ger van Wulften's Espee.
+In 1978, Strengholt Televideo BV in Naarden published a landscape-shape format book collection, followed in 1983-1984 by three pocket books through Ger van Wulften's publishing house Espee.

 Blokker's contribution to 'Tegenaanval'.
 Translation: "Defend your mother country.
 Be a hero.
 Fight for your people.
 Give your life.
 There will be a monument to keep you in memory.
 We'll be eternally grateful!!".